 Drive immediate sales to fill in slow periods with limited-time discounts.

 Keep your loyal subscribers up to date with your week’s newest specials.

-Notify your customers of events at your establishment, such as live music, happy hours, or trivia night.
+Notify your customers about events like live music, happy hours, or trivia night.

 Encourage new sign-ups with an enticing reward, such a free meal or a coupon.